emrp/emrp2018_Moers_Trashbins/Introduction.md

 In the near future, concept of the smart cities will intregrate with technology, that will have connectivity and communication to transmit data.
 Consequently which helps in the process of waste management such as optimising the routes that waste collector vehicles follow for waste collection and removal, together with automating operations with sensors on waste bins signalling that collection is needed when the bins are full.
 The data from the sensor can transmit information in real-time to a   control information  system which facilite with Internet of things.
 Then that redirect route for the collection to  the driver and bins to empty.
 And along with traffic situations and  estimated time for collection.
 After the bins are collected, then information of the waste types can be analysed to determine for the identification of the waste, for example, which bins need to redirect to recycling centres or to disposal centres.
 So, that will automate the overall process of waste management[1].

 With the integration with [ ENNI ](https://www.enni.de/), who takes responsibility for the waste management of the Moers city.
 For the concern on a collection of waste around 11000 waste bins are situated through the Moers city.
-As from their information,there is a lot of effort and time consuming to identify and collect the waste.
+As from their information, there is a lot of effort and time consuming to identify and collect the waste.